dddrrreee/cs140e-win19/labs/lab5-process-control/lab.md

+## Lab: testing your bootloader using process control and fault-injection.

 This lab will show how to use Unix verbs (`fork`, `exec`, `waitpid`) and nouns (sockets, pipes, processes) to control processes and make them do tricks.